 Kalimbascope is a “Public Participatory Sound Installation” that has been performed annually in various incarnations as part of Make Music Winter since 2014.
 All interested participants, regardless of experience, are welcomed and encouraged to join composer and conductor J.C.
 King as he leads a procession of players plucking kalimbas – an evolution of the African mbira, or thumb piano.
 The instruments are then gently amplified through the “Kalimbascope,” a mobile live-sound system that transforms the emissions of the ancient folk instruments into clouds of sparking harmony and tropical ambiance in an inclusive action of presence, abstraction, meditation and catharsis.

 Meet up to kick off with the procession from the northeast corner of Columbus Circle at 4:32 PM for a sunset departure that will wend its way through Central Park.

 HOW TO JOIN:

 Composer J.C.
 King’s mutations of conceptual songwriting are focused in creating intimate public experiences that foster a shared memory of the magical and absurd.
-His recent works include Bells/Door (public participatory concert), collaborations with choreographer Mira Cook and abstract folk theater project AAware.
-With long time torch song ensemble Hello Lovers on hiatus, Mr. King is currently training, preparing and performing music in new directions.
+In addition to recent works “Bells/Door” and “Kalimbascope,” and flagship torch song ensemble Hello Lover’s new record, World of Fantasy, Mr. King is currently training, preparing and performing music in new directions.